-"0" is the correct response if you have one disk drive attached to the controller specified above.
+"0" is the correct response for the first disk drive attached to the controller specified above; "1" is the correct response for the second, and so on.

 Now diag wants to know the type of disk drive you are working with.
-Diag displays a menu of the different disks.
-When you have specified which disk drive you wish to operate on, diag then displays a table of the physical data about that disk, which includes the number of cylinders, number of alternate cylinders, number of heads, and number of sectors per track.
-In this example, we are formatting the Fujitsu M2312K (Sun "D84") 84 MByte disk:
+Diag displays a menu of the different disks (there are actually two menus: one for SMD disks, such as the Fujitsu drives, and one for ST-506 drives like the Micropolis).
+When you have specified which disk drive you wish to operate on, diag displays a table of the physical data about that disk, which includes the number of cylinders, number of alternate cylinders, number of heads, and number of sectors per track.
+In this example, we are formatting a Micropolis 1304 (50-MByte unformatted) disk: